srisathyamamidala/proposal/README.md

-# Proposal for Habit Remainder
+# Proposal for Habit Reminder

 We are proposing the technology stack based on Spring Boot Framework and backend with JAVA.